NeuroML/Documentation/source/Userdocs/GettingStarted.md

 ## Simulating the generated NeuroML model

-### Simulating the NeuroML model using Python using PyNeuroML
+### Simulating the NeuroML model using Python with the help of PyNeuroML